avengerpenguin/traditionalmead.uk/content/Liqueurs Fisselier/fisselier-hydromelix-salted-caramel-mead.md

 The length of the flavour is surprising, however, with a the alcohol and a little bit of tartness coming in for the aftertaste.
 It is certainly more complex than you might expect.

+It is perhaps a little sickly sweet at room temperature, so do consider chilling as a dessert wine with rich desserts.

 ## Where to buy